Nodeclipse/www.nodeclipse.org/enide/2015/index.md

 	- Terminal <kbd>Ctrl+Alt+T</kbd>
 	- YAML Editor
 	- Zip Editor

+If you want an existing plugin to be added to the next version, raise issue at <https://github.com/Nodeclipse/packages/issues>

 I believe with Java and JavaScript one can do everything: server from simple to complex, web and mobile.
 You can even develop Eclipse plugins with this package, so welcome to check [sources](/projects)